-Page 62 has already noted the pattern of God repeatedly choosing the younger son over the older son throughout Genesis.
+Page 62 notes the pattern of God repeatedly choosing the younger son over the older one throughout Genesis.
 This underscores that God does not follow the conventions of the day.
 Instead, He is creative, choosing the best way even if no one does so.